 Allan, you beat me to it!
 It is very exciting!

-Is there anyway to get the school district to read this??
+Is there anyway to get the sd to read this??

 I have bookmarked the site and passed the web address on to the principal of difficult child's school to share with his teachers and staff.

 My vote goes to anything which gets the message out there that these kids need to be managed in a different way.
 When you assume someone is bad, your assumptions will prove correct.
 When you assume a child really wants to be good but doesn't know how, you improve the chances of that child making a success of themselves.

 There are many reasons why some kids are very difficult, compared to others.
 One of the biggest reasons for problems continuing is how we respond to them.

 That doesn't mean that every parent with a difficult child is the cause of their continuing issues - not at all.
 But every parent is the hero who has to find a different way of working with that child, to give them the best chance they can have, given their initial presenting problems.